NodeADS/ADS/README.md

 # Installing

-Clone this repository then, open the Terminal (on Windows the Cmd) and enter on the directory en run the comand
+Clone this repository then, open the Terminal (on Windows the Cmd) and enter on the directory and run the comand

 `npm install`

 # Running

-Execute the comand
+To build the projetc:

+`npm run build`

+To start :

 `npm start`